stucchio/Homepage/content/the_price_of_privacy.rst

 **Answer**: Money laundering.

 Here in India, the bulk of the privacy intrusions I run into are coming from the government.
-It is government regulations which require me to submit passport photocopies/personal references/etcto get a SIM card, government regulations requiring an OTP in order to use free Wifi at Starbucks (thus connecting my internet usage to said SIM), and prohibitions against the use of encryption are generally pushed by national governments.
+It is government regulations which require me to submit passport photocopies/personal references/etc in order to get a SIM card.
+Tracking my wifi use by connecting my Starbucks WiFi to a phone number via OTP is another government regulation.
+Prohibitions against the use of encryption are generally pushed by national governments.
 Things were pretty similar in the US.

 It is, of course, impossible for a service provider to satisfy the government's desire to spy on users without doing so itself.

 The desire for the government to spy on users extends far beyond preventing money laundering.
 In the United States, Congress has demanded information and action from technology companies in order to prevent Russians from posting Pepe memes on Twitter or attempting to organize "Blacktivism" on Facebook.
-The Kingdom bans most encrypted communication, and many democratic nations (the US, India,
+The Kingdom bans most encrypted communication, and many democratic nations (the US, India, UK, France) have politicians pushing in the same direction.

 In the intermediary stages, there is a large amount of information that the government requires service providers to keep.
 This typically includes accounting details (required by tax departments), both purchase history as well as KYC information used by tax authorities to track down tax evaders (e.g., Amazon is required to keep and provide to the IRS tax related information about vendors using Amazon as a platform).